My water bill is too high, what should I do?

 The A next to the meter reading means that his is an automative reading trasnsmitted to City Hall, C is Customer Read, V is a visual read by a City Technician, E is an estimate and M is a manual adjusted read, Occasionally, the meter reading equipment does not transmit a valid read and Billing Office estiamtes a bill.
 However, if you have more than two estimates in a row, you should contact the Service Department at 617-796-1640 Mon-Fri 7 Am-3PM to make an appointment to have your rtm and meter connection checked.

-How do I obtain a duplicate Tax or Water bill?
+How do I obtain a copy of billing or payment information on a Tax or Water bill?

 Contact Treasury/Tax Collection email@example.com.
 A request for a duplicate bill will not change your address for future bills.
 Tax bill address changes must be submitted to the Assessing department.
 Water bill address changes to the Water/Sewer department.
 Contact the respective department for their formal requirements.
 Treasury does not maintain address databases.
 Do not send address changes with your payment.